 Manage current version(s)

-In this view, all BoK versions currently present in the BoK platform will be listed as shown in .
+In this view, all BoK versions currently present in the BoK platform will be listed as shown in Figure 7.

 Versions are in descending date order, meaning that the first version appearing (current) is the last one published and the one which will be visualized in the BoK Visualizer and Search tool.

-To delete a version, click the ‘Delete’ button (1) .
+To delete a version, click the ‘Delete’ button (1) Figure 7.
 After confirming in the warning message, the current version will be deleted and the previous version will be converted to the current version.
-In , version v1 would become the new current version, after the current version is deleted.
+In Figure 7, version v1 would become the new current version, after the current version is deleted.

 Only the current version can be deleted.
 If the current is the only version, it is not possible to delete it.